mike-school-projects/reading-notes/401/class-01.md

 This is an important topic because the concept of O notation is important for understanding how to make efficient code.

+## Pain and Suffering

+401 is going to be tough.
+Suck it up.

-Biginners Guide to Big O:
+## Beginners Guide to Big O

 Big O describes execution time or space required by an algorithm as a function of size.
 O(1) is a constant - same execution time regardless of input size.